 Qualifying person.
-A child or relative can be your qualifying person for head of household purposes only if he or she is a qualifying child or relative under the exemption rules for dependents in 21.1.
+A child or relative can be your qualifying person for head of household purposes only if he or she is a qualifying child or relative under the exemption rules for dependents (21.1).
 However, you may be eligible for head of household status even if you are unable to actually claim the person as your dependent.
-For example, an unmarried child who meets the definition of a qualifying child (21.1) but who cannot be claimed as your dependent because of one of the additional tests at 21.1 is nonetheless a qualifying person for head of household purposes.
-If, under the special rules at 21.7 for divorced or separated parents, you are the custodial parent and you waive your right to the exemption for your child in favor of the other parent, you may claim head of household status; the other parent may not.
+For example, an unmarried child who meets the definition of a qualifying child (21.1) but who cannot be claimed as your dependent because of one of the additional tests (21.1) is nonetheless a qualifying person for head of household purposes.
+If, under the special rules for divorced or separated parents (21.7), you are the custodial parent and you waive your right to the exemption for your child in favor of the other parent, you may claim head of household status; the other parent may not.

-A married child must be your dependent to be a qualifying person for head of household purposes unless the only reason you cannot claim the dependency exemption for the child is that you are the dependent of another taxpayer; see 21.1.
+A married child must be your dependent to be a qualifying person for head of household purposes unless the only reason you cannot claim the dependency exemption for the child is that you are the dependent of another taxpayer (21.1).

-Your parent or any other qualifying relative can be your qualifying person for head of household purposes only if you can claim an exemption for him or her as your dependent under 21.1.
+Your parent or any other qualifying relative can be your qualifying person for head of household purposes only if you can claim an exemption for him or her as your dependent (21.1).
 However, even if you can claim the exemption, you are not eligible for head of household status if the relative is your dependent only because (1) you have a multiple support agreement granting you the right to the exemption (21.6) or (2) he or she is your qualifying relative under the member-of-household test (21.4).